AhmedsZamzam/AutoBucketing/README.md

 * S3BucketName: the name of data lake S3 bucket for this application
 * CuratedKeyPrefix: Prefix of new bucketed files that are written by Function2.
-This is the location of TargetTable without 's://<s3_bucket_name>'
+This is the Amazon S3 location of TargetTable without 's://<s3_bucket_name>'
 **Without the trailing slash**.
 For example, /curated
 * AthenaResultLocation: Full S3 location where Athena will store query results in.
 For example, s3://<s3_bucket_name>/athena_results
 * DatabaseName: Data Catalog Database name that holds SourceTable and TargetTable